Enteee/duckpond.ch/_posts/2020-10-19-count-beta-release.md

 keywords: [Android, App, Ionic, Count, Analytics, Visualizations, ApexCharts]
 ---

-During COVID-19 times it is vital that people don't gather in big groups.
+During COVID-19 times it is vital that we don't gather in big groups.
-That puts the burden of tacking people in enclosed spaces onto the people in charge of those places.
-Shop owners, bouncers, bus drivers and conductors have to constantly keep track of people.
+That puts the burden of tacking people in enclosed spaces onto the ones in charge.
+Counting is a lot of work with not much reward.

-Counting is a lot of work with not much reward for the person having to carry out the tedious task.
-With that in mind, the idea was born for [count][count-github]. [count][count-github] is an app that helps you keep tack of things but then provides visualizations of the data collected.
+With [Count][count-github] I am beta Beta-releasing an app which wants to change that.
+[Count][count-github] helps you keep tack of things but then also provides visualizations of the data collected.

 ![Count](/static/posts/count-beta-release/count.jpg){: width="80%" }